-Hi all… In this article we will see the basics of I2c.
+Hi all… In this article, we will see the basics of I2C Tutorial.
 We divided this tutorial into two Parts.
 This is the Part 1.
-You can also see the Part 2 (Advanced).
+You can also see Part 2 (Advanced).

-I2C is a serial protocol for two-wire interface to connect low-speed devices like microcontrollers, EEPROMs, A/D and D/A converters, I/O interfaces and other similar peripherals in embedded systems.
+I2C is a serial protocol for a two-wire interface to connect low-speed devices like microcontrollers, EEPROMs, A/D and D/A converters, I/O interfaces, and other similar peripherals in embedded systems.
 It was invented by Philips and now it is used by almost all major IC manufacturers.
 Each I2C slave device needs an address – they must still be obtained from NXP (formerly Philips semiconductors).

-I2C bus is popular because it is simple to use, there can be more than one master, only upper bus speed is defined and only two wires with pull-up resistors are needed to connect almost unlimited number of I2C devices.
+The I2C bus is popular because it is simple to use, there can be more than one master, only upper bus speed is defined and only two wires with pull-up resistors are needed to connect an almost unlimited number of I2C devices.
 I2C can use even slower microcontrollers with general-purpose I/O pins since they only need to generate correct Start and Stop conditions in addition to functions for reading and writing a byte.

 Each slave device has a unique address.
-Transfer from and to master device is serial and it is split into 8-bit packets.
-All these simple requirements make it very simple to implement I2C interface even with cheap microcontrollers that have no special I2C hardware controller.
+Transfer from and to the master device is serial and it is split into 8-bit packets.
+All these simple requirements make it very simple to implement the I2C interface even with cheap microcontrollers that have no special I2C hardware controller.
 You only need 2 free I/O pins and few simple i2C routines to send and receive commands.

 The initial I2C specifications defined a maximum clock frequency of 100 kHz.
 This was later increased to 400 kHz as Fast mode.
 There is also a High-speed mode which can go up to 3.4 MHz and there is also a 5 MHz ultra-fast mode.